-As the table above shows, there has been an increase in the number of claims filed since the fiscal year ending December 31, 2007.
-We believe that this increase is primarily due to an increase in the marketing efforts by personal injury law firms in West Virginia and Pennsylvania.
-Although we do not know whether this is a trend
+As the table above shows, there has been an increase in the number of claims filed since the fiscal year ending December 31, 2009.
+We believe that this increase is due to a recent increase in the marketing efforts by personal injury law firms in West Virginia and Pennsylvania.
+Although we do not know whether this is a trend that will continue in the near term, in the long term, we anticipate that asbestos-related litigation against us will decrease as the incidence of asbestos-related disease in the general U.S. population decreases.

 We annually conduct analyses of our asbestos-related litigation to estimate the adequacy of the reserve for pending and probable asbestos-related claims.
 These analyses consist of separately estimating our reserve with respect to pending claims (both those scheduled for trial and those for which a trial date had not been scheduled), mass filings (including lawsuits brought in West Virginia each involving many, in some cases over a hundred, plaintiffs, which include little information regarding the nature of each plaintiff's claim and historically have rarely resulted in any payments to plaintiff) and probable future claims.
 A key element of the analysis is categorizing our claims by the type of disease the plaintiffs allege and developing "benchmark" estimated settlement values for each claim category based on our historical settlement experience.
 These estimated settlement values are applied to each of our pending individual claims.
 With respect to pending claims where the disease type is unknown, the outcome is projected based on historic experience.
 The reserve with respect to mass filings is estimated by determining the number of individual plaintiffs included in the mass filings likely to have claims resulting in settlements based on our historical experience with mass filings.
 Finally, we estimate the value of probable claims that plaintiffs may assert against us over the next 15 years based on public health estimates of future incidences of certain asbestos-related diseases in the general U.S. population.
-Estimated settlement values are estimated to range from \$5 million to \$11 million.
-Given these estimates and existing insurance coverage that historically has been available to cover substantial portions of our past payments to claimats and defense costs, we believe that our current accruals and associated estimates relating to pending and probable asbestos-related litigation likely to be asserted over the next 15 years are currently adequate.
-Our belief that our accruals and associated estimates are cu
+Estimated settlement values are applied to those projected claims.
+Our annual assessment, dated September 30, 2011, projected that our payments to asbestos claimants over the next 15 years are estimated to range from \$5 million to \$11 million.
+Given these estimates and existing insurance coverage that historically has been available to cover substantial portions of our past payments to claimants and defense costs, we believe that our current accruals and associated estimates relating to pending and probable asbestos-related litigation likely to be asserted over the next 15 years are currently adequate.
+Our belief that our accruals and associated estimates are currently adequate, however, relies on a number of significant assumptions, including:

-- That our future settlement payments, disease mix and dismissal rates will be materially consistent with historic experience; - That future incidences of asbestos-related diseases in the U.S. will be materially consistent with current public health estimates; - That the rates at which future asbestos-related mesothelioma incidences result in compensable claims filings against us will be materially consistent with its historic experience; - That insurance recoveries for settlement payments and defense costs will be materially consistent with historic experience; - That legal standards (and the interpretation of these standards) applicable to asbestos litigation will not change in material respects; - That there are no materially negative developments in the claims pending against us; and - That key co-defendants in current and future claims remain solvent.
+- Y That our future settlement payments, disease mix and dismissal rates will be materially consistent with historic experience; - Ÿ That future incidences of asbestos-related diseases in the U.S. will be materially consistent with current public health estimates; - Ÿ That the rates at which future asbestos-related mesothelioma incidences result in compensable claims filings against us will be materially consistent with its historic experience; - Ÿ That insurance recoveries for settlement payments and defense costs will be materially consistent with historic experience; - Ÿ That legal standards (and the interpretation of these standards) applicable to asbestos litigation will not change in material respects; - Y That there are no materially negative developments in the claims pending against us; and - Ÿ That key co-defendants in current and future claims remain solvent.